We are an interprofessional team of palliative care clinicians, writers, and leaders with experience in narrative medicine and the medical humanities.

 FOUNDER

-Alexis Drutchas, MD is a palliative care physician at Massachusetts General Hospital and an Assistant Professor of Medicine at Harvard Medical School.
-Alexis trained in Family Medicine at Brown University during which time she co-founded the annual Rhode Island Trans Health Conference.
-After residency, Alexis worked as a primary care physician at Fenway Health and later went on to complete the Harvard Palliative Care Fellowship.
-She remained at MGH thereafter where in addition to her clinical work she co-leads serious illness communication training with The Continuum Project and co-leads the fellowship's health equity education efforts.
-She is also a faculty member of the Harvard Medical School-Fenway Health LGBQIA+ Health Fellowship Program.
-Alexis is an avid writer and was chosen to be a 2021 OpEd Project Public Voices Fellow.
-Her work has been featured in The New England Journal of Medicine, NBC, CNN, Newsweek, The Boston Globe, and Health Affairs, among others.
-Alexis grew up in Detroit and Hong Kong, and now lives in Boston with her wife and their son.
+Alexis Drutchas is a palliative care physician at Massachusetts General Hospital and Assistant Professor of Medicine at Harvard Medical School.
+She trained in Family Medicine at Brown University, during which time she co-founded the annual Rhode Island Trans Health Conference.
+After residency, Alexis worked as a primary care physician at Fenway Health, a nationally recognized LGBTQ+ health center in Boston.
+Alexis went on to complete the Harvard Interprofessional Palliative Care Fellowship Program and remained at Massachusetts General Hospital thereafter.
+Alexis’ clinical interests and expertise land uniquely at the intersection of serious illness communication, health equity, LBGTQ+ health, storytelling, writing, and community building.
+She was a 2020 OpEd Project Public Voices Fellow.
+Her work has been featured in The New England Journal of Medicine, NBC, CNN, Newsweek, Intima, and Health Affairs, among others.
+Alexis grew up in the Detroit area and Hong Kong.
+She lives in Boston with her wife and son.

 FOUNDER